OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ![Eclipse LSP4MP microprofile-config.properties completion](images/LSP4MP-mp-properties-completion.png)

 3. To use Jakarta EE-specific and MicroProfile-specific quick-fixes, hover over a Jakarta EE or MicroProfile diagnostic.
-A pop-up dialog will appear which contains the diagnostic message and a quick-fix suggestion, if available.
+A pop-up dialog appears that contains the diagnostic message and a quick-fix suggestion, if available.
 To see more quick-fix suggestions, click on the **More actions...** link.

 ![Jakarta EE quick fix](images/LSP4Jakarta-quickfix.png)